The Female Dogs' Reproduction Cycle: Bleeding, Stages, Behaviour, Mating and Pregnancy

 Breeders that don’t do progesterone testing or those that don’t start progesterone testing early enough in their dog’s cycle, risk mating or inseminating their dog during the diestrus stage.

 During diestrus the bitch might still be receptive to the male but she will have a dwindling number of ageing eggs, if any at all.
 Breeding during diestrus is not recommended because you risk having a small litter; potentially one puppy which is not ideal and can cause problems during birth.

 How long do stages of dog heat last?

-The proestrus phase usually lasts around 9 days.
-The estrus phase, another 9 days and diestrus around 4 days.
+The proestrus phase of a Female Dogs’ Reproduction Cycle usually lasts around 9 days.
+The estrus phase, another 9 days and diestrus is around 4 days.
 Anestrus is the longest phase of the heat cycle and is the time between estrus and the next proestrus, which is usually around 5 months.
 Bitches in anestrus are usually not receptive to males mounting them; their ovaries are inactive and their uterus is small.

 How many eggs does a dog release during ovulation?

 If the quality and motility of the stud’s semen is acceptable and the mating is performed at correct time: the number of eggs a bitch releases determines the litter size.

 Larger dogs are able to carry more puppies, they tend to have larger litters.
 By utilising AI, our poodle studs have produced litters consisting of as many as 12 to 15 puppies with breeds like labradors, labradoodles, groodles, spaniels and standard poodles.

 Does AI produce smaller litters than natural matings?